oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     </copy>
     ```

 - Master Key ID for PDBCLONE1 is now different & it has it’s own unique key
 - If you look at the wallet there are now 3 keys
-        - The re-key went quickly because when we do a re-key it doesn’t change the encrypted data.
+- The re-key went quickly because when we do a re-key it doesn’t change the encrypted data
     - It changes the master encryption key which is used to encrypt the tablespace encryption key

 ![Screenshot of terminal output](./images/pdbclone1-rekey-status.png " ")

 ## Task 14: Unplug PDBCLONE1 and plug into CDB2
+1. Unplug pdbclone1
     ```
     <copy>
     /home/oracle/scripts/cloning/key_pdbclone1.sh
     </copy>
     ```

 - This close’s pdbclone1
     - It needs to be closed in order to unplug it
         - Unplug’s into an xml file
         - Notice the ENCRYPT USING transport_secret

 ![Screenshot of terminal output](./images/unplug.png " ")

 - This takes a copy of the Master Encryption Key
     - Brings it over to CDB2
         - You want that key encrypted while it is being moved over
         - Password protecting the Master Encryption Key that it is transporting
     - Notice that pdbclone1 is not showing since it was unplugged

 ![Screenshot of terminal output](./images/pdbclone1-missing.png " ")

-    - Run
+2. Run to plug pdbclone1 into cdb2

      ```
     <copy>